astral-sh/uv/CONTRIBUTING.md

 Please refer to Ruff's [Profiling Guide](https://github.com/astral-sh/ruff/blob/main/CONTRIBUTING.md#profiling-projects), it applies to uv, too.

-We provide as set diverse requirements for testing and benchmarking the resolver in `scripts/requirements` and for the installer in `scripts/requirements/compiled`.
+We provide diverse sets of requirements for testing and benchmarking the resolver in `scripts/requirements` and for the installer in `scripts/requirements/compiled`.

 You can use `scripts/bench` to benchmark predefined workloads between uv versions and with other tools, e.g.